systematic-magic/AgingPubMed/editorials_pdf.rst

 	- Check that all website addresses are hyperlinked in blue color and underlined font.

+	- Check that all website addresses have "http://" or "https://" present.

 	- Check that all website addresses lead to valid page.